brettz9/jsoe/README.md

 - `tuple`
 - `void` (preferred in Zodex when specified as such)

+Work has been completed for the following non-structured-cloning Zodex schema types:

+- `symbol`

-Work has begun on the following non-structured-cloning Zodex schema types:
+(Work has begun on the following non-structured-cloning Zodex schema types:)

 - `function`
 - `promise`
-- `symbol`

 ## Subtypes